Pimelodidae: Taxonomy

-The six main groups within Pimelodidae are Steindachneridion, the Phractocephalus-Leiarius group, the Pimelodus group, the Calophysus group, Zungaro, and the Sorubim group.
+Interfamilial classification of the group has been attempted a number of times by different teams: a 2002 study found six main clades within Pimelodidae, these being Steindachneridion, the Phractocephalus-Leiarius group, the Pimelodus group, the Calophysus group, Zungaro, and the Sorubim group.
 The Pimelodus group includes Pimelodus, Exallodontus, Duopalatinus, Cheirocerus, Iheringichthys, Bergiaria, Bagropsis, Parapimelodus, Platysilurus, Platystomatichthys, and Propimelodus.
 The Calophysus group includes the five genera Aguarunichthys, Pimelodina, Calophysus, Luciopimelodus, and Pinirampus.
+Another study reexamined this relationship using nuclear and mitochondrial gene sequences.

+The following cladogram is based on a 2024 phylogenetic study using Bayesian inference; notably, this study agrees with the groups proposed in 2002 (as discussed above), though Calophysus and Zungaro were subsumed into the proposed groups, here considered subfamilies:

-The relationships within each genus are still being studied.
-Most genera lack a hypothesis for monophyly.
+The relationships within each genus are also still being studied; many genera may not be monophyletic, possibly being "unnatural" groupings that do not accurately reflect common descent.

 Distribution

-All species of Pimelodidae are found in South America and the lower Isthmian region.
-Their range reaches from South America and Panama north to southernmost Mexico.
+All species of Pimelodidae are found in South America and the lower Isthmian region, being present in Panama and north to southernmost Mexico.
+The southern limits of the family's range is the Paraná River basin.